-Want to skip the reading and just learn what accessiBe does? here's a comprehensive video-demo for you!
+Want to skip the reading and just learn what accessiBe does?
+Here's a comprehensive video-demo for you!

-This guide will adhere to the WCAG 2.1 (Web Content Accessibility Guidelines) at the AA level, which is the required standard for complying with the ADA, Section 508, AODA, EN 301459, IS 5568 and most other regulations.
+This guide will adhere to the WCAG 2.1 (Web Content Accessibility Guidelines) at the AA level, which is the required standard for complying with the ADA, Section 508, AODA, EN 301459, IS 5568 and most other global regulations.

 1. Testing how compatible your website is with keyboard navigation and operation

 Heads up!
-Keyboard Navigation with accessiBe’s solution
+Keyboard Navigation with accessiBe

 If you’d like to check out accessiBe’s solution, press the Tab key and you’ll be prompted with a button to "Adjust website to Keyboard Navigation".
 Press it, and once in "Accessible Mode", you can browse using the keyboard.

 Let’s kick off the testing!
-From now on, all of your site’s major functions should be operable and navigable only via a keyboard.
+From now on, all of your site’s major functions should be operable and navigable via the keyboard.
 Press the Tab key to move forward, and Shift+Tab to move backward.
 Make sure that while Tabbing, you can always see the "tab focus" or "focus ring", as you move around.

 Basic tests for ensuring keyboard navigation compatibility:

 - Does the movement of the Tab key follow a logical order?
-If the site’s language is in English, the order should be from left to right and from top to bottom.
+If the site’s language is English, the order should be from left to right and from top to bottom.

 - Make sure every link and button can receive keyboard focus by tabbing to them, and press Enter to ensure you can activate them.